10 Free Things to do in Los Angeles

 Take a simple walk through gorgeous neighborhoods off Hollywood Blvd and enter a beautiful hiking paradise.

-Enter at North Fuller Ave off Hollywood Blvd.
-Plenty of trails with lots of incline if you are looking for real exercise.
-It is the best for stunning views of the whole city, and flora and fauna for days.
+There are plenty of trails with lots of incline if you’re looking for real exercise.
+It’s the best for stunning views of the whole city, and flora and fauna for days.

 The edges of some trails offer peeks at homes of the rich and famous, featuring both modern and mid century architecture.